box/developer.box.com/guides/tooling/sdks/java.md

 is_index: false
 id: tooling/sdks/java
 type: guide
-total_steps: 5
+total_steps: 7
 sibling_id: tooling/sdks
 parent_id: tooling/sdks
-next_page_id: tooling/sdks/python
+next_page_id: tooling/sdks/python-gen
 previous_page_id: tooling/sdks/dotnet
 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/tooling/sdks/java.md
 ---
 # Install Java SDK

-The Box Java SDK can be used to make API calls to the Box APIs in a Java project.
+You can use Box Java SDK to call Box APIs in a Java project.

-The SDK can be installed by adding a Gradle dependency or Maven dependency, or by cloning the source into a project.
-Additionally it can be installed by downloading one of the precompiled JARs from the releases page on GitHub.
+To install Java SDK, add a Gradle dependency or Maven dependency, or clone the source into a project.
+Additionally, you can download one of the precompiled JARs from the releases page on GitHub.

 <CTA to="https://github.com/box/box-java-sdk">

-Learn more about the Java SDK on GitHub
+Learn more about Java SDK on GitHub

 </CTA>